weecology/lab-manual/Portal-safety-info.md

 ### WFR/First Aid/CPR

 Support is available to get WFR or first aid/CPR certified/re-certified.
 Let us know if you are interested or need to be reimbursed.
+There is a first aid kit in the field truck.
+Feel free to add to it and charge to the project.

 ### Snakebites